khanson66/NSA-Codebreaker-2021/README.md

 the public key coversion was hard because you need to read it it to hex encoded characters.
 This is done by running `x/32c <memory addres>` this coverts the address to a string which is 32 bytes

-to further confirm this this funtion below is run.
+to further confirm this this function below is run.
 It is the function to send data to the LP on port 6666

 ```c
 wolyxeplhuiyl(ip=0x7ffff77f0c94 "198.51.100.227", port=0x1a0a, output=0x7fffffffeb20 "", length=0x0)